 In 2016, we sent 1.646 million tonnes of domestic and commercial waste to landfill – that’s more than one tonne for every Aucklander, as much as the weight of a polar bear!
 The shocking fact about that is that 65% of those materials could have been composted, diverted or recycled.

-If you own or work in a business in the Rosebank Road Business District, our Waste Programme & Development Manager, Sarah Jane (SJ) Murray would love to meet with you, have a chat and see if we are able to help your business deal with your waste more effectively.
+If you own or work in a business in the Rosebank Road Business District, our Zero Waste Initiatives Leader, Sarah Jane (SJ) Murray would love to meet with you for a chat and see if we are able to help your business deal with your waste more effectively.

 One person’s waste can be another person’s resource, and we know of lots of great projects and practical solutions to help divert resources from landfill.
 We understand that solutions need to be practical and realistic, and our approach is to come with ideas for action rather than preaching.